John Freeman-Mitford, 1st Earl of Redesdale: Controversialist

 On 3 January 1877, he was created Earl of Redesdale, in the County of Northumberland, on Disraeli's recommendation.

 On 14 June, he called attention in the House of Lords to a manual entitled 'The Priest in Absolution,' published privately for the use of the clergy by the Society of the Holy Cross, and elicited a strong condemnation of its doctrines from Archbishop Archibald Tait.

 In the same year also appeared his 'Apostolic Doctrine of the Real Presence,' and in 1879 'On the Doctrine of the Real Presence; Correspondence between the Earl of Redesdale and the Hon.
 C. L. Wood, a discussion evoked by a speech of the latter at a meeting of the university branch of the English Church Union.

 Redesdale also published 'Thoughts on English Prosody and Translations from Horace,' and 'Further Thoughts on English Prosody' (1859), odd attempts, suggested by an article in the ' Quarterly Review,' vol. cxiv., on 'Horace and his Translators,' to formulate rules of quantity for the English language on Latin models.
 His last pamphlet was 'The Earldom of Mar: a Letter to the Lord Register of Scotland, the Earl of Glasgow,' a reply to the Earl of Crawford's criticisms of Glasgow's judgment.

 He died unmarried on 2 May 1886, when the peerages became extinct.
-The earl bequeathed his estates to his kinsman, Algernon Freeman-Mitford, for whom the barony of Redesdale was re-created in 1902.
+The earl bequeathed his estates to his kinsman, Bertram Freeman-Mitford, for whom the barony of Redesdale was re-created in 1902.